rakinishraq/fever-gpt/README.md

 NO_GPT = False
 ```

 Note: This backend is not optimized for code generation and should not be used for this purpose.
-The Python functionality is designed for programmatically solving mathematical problems or similar tasks, as Low-Level Models (LLMs) may not provide the required precision for these operations.
+The Python functionality is designed for programmatically solving mathematical problems or similar tasks, as GPT may not provide the required precision for these operations.